Infernolia/SAMHAR-COVID19-Hackathon/README.md

   Run the run.py<BR>

 <h1>THEORY:</h1><BR>
+  <h3>This confusion matrix, presents the core metric of testing medical AI diagnostics.
+Unlike usual data analytics, in medicinal applications, recall is the true metric over accuracy, as in laymans terms it is more dangerous to detect COVID 19 in a person falsely, than to give a negative diagnosis, falsely.</h3><BR>
   <img src="A1.png"   width="500" height="600"><BR>
+   <h3>This confusion matrix, presents the core metric of testing medical AI diagnostics.
+Unlike usual data analytics, in medicinal applications, recall is the true metric over accuracy, as in laymans terms it is more dangerous to detect COVID 19 in a person falsely, than to give a negative diagnosis, falsely.</h3><BR>
    <img src="A2.png"  width="500" height="600"><BR>
+   <h3>This confusion matrix, presents the core metric of testing medical AI diagnostics.
+Unlike usual data analytics, in medicinal applications, recall is the true metric over accuracy, as in laymans terms it is more dangerous to detect COVID 19 in a person falsely, than to give a negative diagnosis, falsely.</h3><BR>

  <img src="A3.png"   width="500" height="600"><BR>
+   <h3>This confusion matrix, presents the core metric of testing medical AI diagnostics.
+Unlike usual data analytics, in medicinal applications, recall is the true metric over accuracy, as in laymans terms it is more dangerous to detect COVID 19 in a person falsely, than to give a negative diagnosis, falsely.</h3><BR>

    <img src="A4.png"   width="500" height="600"><BR>
+   <h3>This confusion matrix, presents the core metric of testing medical AI diagnostics.
+Unlike usual data analytics, in medicinal applications, recall is the true metric over accuracy, as in laymans terms it is more dangerous to detect COVID 19 in a person falsely, than to give a negative diagnosis, falsely.</h3><BR>

    <img src="A5.png"  width="500" height="600"><BR>
+   <h3>This confusion matrix, presents the core metric of testing medical AI diagnostics.
+Unlike usual data analytics, in medicinal applications, recall is the true metric over accuracy, as in laymans terms it is more dangerous to detect COVID 19 in a person falsely, than to give a negative diagnosis, falsely.</h3><BR>

    <img src="A6.png"  width="500" height="600"><BR>